The JWST Search for Earth-Luna Analogs: Upper Limits on Exomoons and Refined Ephemerides for TOI 700 d and e: Acknowledgments

 \section{Acknowledgments}

 E.P.\ is supported by a Juan Carlos Torres Postdoctoral Fellowship at the Massachusetts Institute of Technology and A.V.\ is supported in part by a Sloan Research Fellowship.
-We thank Benjamin Rackham for a helpful discussion about stellar granulation.
+We thank Benjamin Rackham for a helpful discussion about stellar granulation and the anonymous referee for their valuable comments.

 This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
 These observations are associated with program \#6193.
 Support for program \#6193 was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127.
+The specific observations analyzed can be accessed via\dataset[doi: 10.17909/gq8f-6795]{https://doi.org/10.17909/gq8f-6795}.

 This paper includes data collected by the TESS mission, which are publicly available from the MAST.
 Funding for the TESS mission is provided by the NASA's Science Mission Directorate.
 It also includes observations made with the Spitzer Space Telescope, which was operated by the Jet Propulsion Laboratory, California Institute of Technology under a contract with NASA.